 In K-12 and higher education, technology is all the rage.
-However, there’s no secret that parents, teachers, policy makers, and students have disagreeing opinions on its potential benefits.
+However, there’s no secret that parents, teachers, policymakers, and students have disagreeing opinions on its potential benefits.
 Add the fact that it can be a distraction and the table changes for students with ADHD.
+In some cases, if computers are used to an excessive extent, the blue light can affect sleep patterns, which can be hard on the child and the parents.
+It may be wise for parents to get their child blue light glasses to help mitigate the effects, but it is better to talk with an optician first to see if it is right for them.

 Computers have the power to transform teaching through interconnectedness.
 It can link teachers, students, and content resources through interactive processes.
 The goal of these systems is to improve instruction and personalize learning.